 Imperial Hotel happens to be the third oldest pub in Melbourne, so you'll be enjoying the rooftop beer garden on a piece of Melbourne history.
 Your pint at the top of Bourke Street will come with 360-degree views of the Melbourne skyline and Parliament House.
 This is a sports-mad venue, which stays open late for all the matches and keeps it classy, clean and comfortable with a traditional English pub vibe, so wear your colours if you want to.

 This kitsch, cutesy rooftop promises a raucous garden party in the heart of the city.
-This sky-high hub has long been a favourite for summer sessions that kick off in the afternoon and end after midnight.
+This sky-high hub has long been a favourite for drinking sessions that kick off in the afternoon and end after midnight.
 The tongue-in-cheek drinks list doesn't skimp on the double entendre, with plenty of mention of jugs, balls and oral pleasure.
 Yep.
 The Madame seems intent on making you blush, but chances are that rosy glow will be thanks to the sunshine and booze-sloshed cocktails.

 South Yarra’s got a multi-level fun emporium in this joint.
 The lower decks are all about live entertainment and DJs, but we’ve got our eyes set on sunset cocktails on the roof.
 It’s replete with cushion-lined deck and daybeds, the beats are chilled and the eats are snacks or a la carte.

 Access this Astroturfed terrace from a stairwell in the alley behind Section 8.
 The perches line the perimeter so you feel like you’re drinking in an infinity pool – think warm, tropical thoughts.
 Drinks-wise, you can expect craft beer, pre-mixed cocktails for dispensing from siphons, and Rositas on tap.
 Hungry?
 Go for tender strips of herby fried chicken.